Preamble to the Constitution: Adoption, Nature & Objective

 Features of the preamble:

-- With reference to its qualitative characteristics preamble can be divided into three parts: (i) First part is revolutionary, which means people of India solemnly resolved to constitute into a sovereign, socialist, secular, democratic and republic. (ii) Second part is promissory, a commitment by the people of India to secure all its citizens the four objectives- justice, liberty, equality and fraternity. (iii) Third part is declaratory, whereby people of India in the constituent assembly adopted and enacted this constitution.
+With reference to its qualitative characteristics preamble can be divided into three parts: (i) First part is Revolutionary, which means people of India solemnly resolved to constitute into a sovereign, socialist, secular, democratic and republic. (ii) Second part is Promissory, a commitment by the people of India to secure all its citizens the four Objectives- justice, liberty, equality and fraternity. (iii) Third part is Declaratory, whereby people of India in the constituent assembly adopted and enacted this constitution.
+(Important)

 - Berubari case(1950) : Supreme Court held that preamble is not a part of the constitution.